marcobambini/sqlite-createtable-parser/README.md

 ## SQLite CREATE TABLE Parser
-A parser for sqlite create table sql statements.
+A parser for SQLite create table sql statements.

 * Extremely fast parser with no string copy overhead
 * MIT licensed with no dependencies (just drop the C file into your project)